4 Cardinal Virtues

 There are known knowns.
 There are things we know we know.
 We also know there are known unknowns.
 That is to say, we know there are some things we do not know.
 But there are also unknown unknowns, the ones we do not know we do not know. – Donald Rumsfeld

 What we really care about is data we haven’t seen yet, mostly data from tomorrow.
 But what if the world changes, as it always does?
 If it doesn’t change much, maybe we are OK.
 If it changes a lot, then what good will our model be?
 In general, the world changes some.
-That means that our forecasts are more uncertain that a naive use of our model might suggest.
+That means that our forecasts are more uncertain than a naive use of our model might suggest.

 Even worse, we must always worry that our estimated posterior, despite all the work we put into creating it, is far from the truth.
 We, therefore, must be cautious in our use of that posterior, humble in our claims about its accuracy.
 Using our posterior, despite its faults, is better than not using it.
 Yet it is, at best, a distorted map of reality, a glass through which we must look darkly.
 Use your posteriors with humility.